CaptainCrog/SEGroup4/README.md

 Collaborative project for Software Engineering

-1) Download the application -> releasecandidate.py
+1) Download the application from the src folder -> releasecandidate.py

 2) Install Spotipy -> pip install spotipy